 Federal law requires people who live in a floodplain and previously received Federal disaster funds to repair their homes as the result of a flood to carry flood insurance in perpetuity on that property.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act prohibits the receipt of disaster assistance because of lack of required flood insurance; accordingly, whether a property is subject to this requirement will be reviewed during the eligibility phase of the programs.
 If an applicant is eligible for program assistance and subject to this requirement, a covenant will be required to be placed on the property requiring that flood insurance be maintained on that property in perpetuity.
 The flood covenant will be drafted and filed by the State or designee.
 The state will enter an agreement with a broker and make payments directly to the broker.
-If this process is not available, the applicant may secure their own coverage and request reimbursement from the program.
+Upon project completion, the State will pay the first-year insurance premiums for all applicants within the 100-year floodplain.